Off-Grid Solar Power: A Complete Guide to going Off Grid with Solar in New Zealand

 Backup generator

 Even the best off-grid solar systems may need support during long stretches of cloud or high demand.
 A generator acts as your backup - automatically kicking in when battery levels get low.
+The right choice depends on your system size, usage patterns, and whether the generator is for backup only or plays a regular supporting role.

 Monitoring systems